zahir2003/OOPS-in-Python/README.md

 ## 🎯 **Conclusion**

-This repository demonstrates **all core OOPS concepts in Python**, explained with **simple, structured examples** to solidify your understanding and impress recruiters in interviews and real-world coding assessments.
+This repository demonstrates **all core OOPS concepts in Python**, explained with **simple, structured examples** to solidify your understanding and real-world coding assessments.

 ---